-The Parkinson dataset consists of 20 People with Parkinson's and 20 healthy people who appeared at the Department of Neurology in Cerrahpasa Faculty of Medicine, Istanbul University.
-From all the patients, 26 types of sound recordings (voice samples including sustained vowels, numbers, words and short sentences) were taken and used as the features (1040 samples overall).
-UPDRS (Unified Parkinson Disease Rating Scale) score of each patient is the output which is determined by an expert physician.
+{\bf Parkinson Speech:} The Parkinson dataset consists of 20 People with Parkinson's and 20 healthy people.
+From all the patients, 26 types of sound recordings (voice samples including sustained vowels, numbers, words, and short sentences) were taken and used as the features (1040 samples overall).
+The UPDRS (Unified Parkinson Disease Rating Scale) score of each patient is the output that is determined by an expert physician.
 This dataset was collected and studied in~\cite{sakar2013collection}.
-The 26 features were encoded with a VAE (12 neurons in the hidden layer) to a 4-dimensional latent space.
-The learning rate was $0.01$ and the number of epochs was $100$.
-For the PCE stage, we chose adaptively the degree to be 2.
-Results are reported in Figure \ref{Real-fig} (center).
+We encoded the features using the VAE (13 neurons in the first hidden layer and 7 neurons in the second hidden layer) to a 4-dimensional latent space.
+The LR was $0.001$ and \#epochs was $3700$.
+For the PCE stage, degree of 6 was chosen.
+The values we obtained for parameters $\lambda=10$ and $\sigma=0.1354$.
+Histogram results are reported in Figure \ref{Real-fig} (center).